NicoloMoretti/barracks/docs/scripting-guide.md

 Variables have a 'scope'.

-For now we only saw variables declared outside of blocks, in the 'global' scope.
+Until now we only saw variables declared outside of blocks, in the 'global' scope.

 But we could have also declared variables inside a block: